 The Best 3 Day Olympic National Park Itinerary

-Last Updated on October 9, 2024
+Last Updated on December 17, 2024

 This Olympic National Park Itinerary for a three day road trip gives you a taste of the many unique and diverse ecosystems of this special place.
 In just three days take in sweeping mountain vistas, cascading waterfalls, hot springs, towering ancient old growth forests, and wild coastal beaches overflowing with tidepool life and epic sunsets.

 If you’re planning a trip to Olympic National Park, either as a visitor to the Pacific Northwest or as a local, this guide includes my favorite spots in Olympic and some tips for avoiding crowds at different locations.
 As a born and raised Seattelite and a guide who took visitors to Olympic National Park for several years, I know how to put together a great itinerary.
 If you’re looking for a winter trip, you can follow most of this itinerary, but also check out my one day itinerary for winter in Olympic.
+Here is my guidance for visiting Olympic without a car.

 If you’re looking for a guided immersive experience in the park, check out my friend Matthew’s wonderful retreats that give you three days of deep connection to the park.